quidphp/main/README.md

 - [ServiceVideo](src/ServiceVideo.php) - Abstract class with basic methods for a service that provides a video object after an HTTP request
 - [Services](src/Services.php) - Class for a collection containing many service objects
 - [Session](src/Session.php) - Class that implements the methods necessary for the SessionHandlerInterface interface
-- [Std](src/Std.php) - Class for a collection with a lot of used traits
+- [Std](src/Std.php) - Class for a collection with a complete set of methods
 - [Timeout](src/Timeout.php) - Class for a collection containing timeout data (to deny an action if it already has happened too much)
 - [Update](src/Update.php) - Class for a collection containing an update-only array (cannot insert after initialization)
 - [Video](src/Video.php) - Class for an object representing a video with some meta-data